xiix0/scam/README.md

-Your lover will never wish to leave you.
+You will stop at nothing to reach your objective, but only because your brakes are defective.